 For all its importance, a recent Harvard Business Review article declared that culture can’t be “fixed.”
-Instead, the authors say that culture is something that comes after processes and technologies are in place to fix identified issues within an organization.
+Instead, the authors say that culture is something that comes after processes and technologies are in place to fix identified issues within an organisation.
 In the article, former CEOs behind major transformations outlined how they left culture to evolve naturally.

 Would you invest (sometimes millions) in systems, people, and resources to improve processes and technology, only to let the implementation and adoption “evolve naturally?”
 That’s like navigating a ship hundreds of miles across the ocean, only to cut the engines a mile from shore in the hopes that the tide takes you to the right port.

 Changing culture is hard, because of its abstract nature.
 Employee beliefs, actions, and rewards drive culture, which are made up of many emotional and rational factors.
 Changing culture is hard, but it’s not impossible.
-No amount of senior management edicts or PR spin will enable a true culture shift without getting the entire organization on board to usher in change and maintain momentum.
+No amount of senior management edicts or PR spin will enable a true culture shift without getting the entire organisation on board to usher in change and maintain momentum.
 Employees must believe in the culture, and must want to be part of it.
 So while it can’t be forced, it can be fixed.

 Culture change is successful when it’s proactively managed with a customer-focused lens.
 After all, we’re all consumers who want to be treated like individuals and have our problems solved.
 A corporate culture should enable that, regardless of industry or product.
 Because we can all relate as consumers, a customer-centric culture is something employees can get behind and will be motivated to adopt.

 Culture can’t just fix itself.
-We consider the culture change journey an ongoing endeavor that involves the enterprise, small teams, and individuals.
+We consider the culture change journey an ongoing endeavour that involves the enterprise, small teams, and individuals.
 We understand the need to show progress quickly and build momentum to fuel long-term adoption and a strong foundation.
 Our approach is based on seven change focus areas:

 - Establish imminent need